Cashflo

 The first step was to understand the problem ourselves.
 We researched underbanked and unbanked communities to learn about their needs.
 We found that many people mistrust traditional banks, live far from them, or prefer managing finances on their own.

 The founders wanted to create an easy way for people to convert cash to digital money at any location, like a convenience store.
-As the world becomes more tech-reliant, they hoped this digital money could be used for ecommerce, investing, and more.
+As the world becomes more tech-reliant, they hoped this digital money could be used for e-commerce, investing, and more.

 "In an economy that runs on the assumption that individuals have full access to traditional banking, living without that access has a number of costs."